THE SPIRITUAL PERSONALITY

 email | home

-Summary-The personalities of people who are involved with spiritual practices like prayer, meditation and ceremony are shaped by the altered-state experiences their spirituality creates.
+Summary-The personalities of people who have dramatic events through spiritual practices like prayer, meditation and ceremony are shaped by the altered-state experiences their spirituality creates.
 The part of the brain that manages our states of consciousness, the temporal lobes, is a little busier in these people than most, producing personality traits that appear over and over among spiritually oriented people.

 Spirituality means different things to different people.
 We need to find a definition for it here that will let us connect to both the scientific understanding of spirituality, and the spiritual traditions of the world.
 One definition that works pretty well is 'being prone to altered states of consciousness.'
 It doesn't matter whether a person is drawn to union with God, 'oneness with the universe', the state of total 'emptiness' of Zen, the experience of channeling the spirits as a medium, or to heal others through prayer or 'energy.'
 Each of these only happens when a person enters a different, 'special' state of consciousness.
 There are other ways of seeing spirituality, but looking at it this way will bring out some features of the spiritual process that we might miss using if we emphasize other aspects.
 Many people who are involved in spiritual practice object to hearing it 'defined' or 'labeled'.
 I would ask such people to remember that definitions will be a part of any attempts at integrating spirituality with science, because science always defines its terms.